 - Self-reflection tools and monthly job targets to guide each program's implementation of authentic assessment

 - Observation: The Heart of Authentic Assessment: a training module on intentional observation skills complete with all trainer and trainee course materials

 - A world-renowned downloadable video series for providers to practice observation, learn about effective teaming practices, technology in early childhood classrooms, and more

 - Assessment orientation modules and interrater reliability certification available through the online assessment systems

 - Customized workshops on observation and assessment skills as well as specific assessment systems (due to limited state resources, these workshops are generally only available to providers who serve children funded by Colorado Preschool Program and preschool special education)

-In addition, Results Matter has contributed to the Introduction to Child Assessment module available in the Colorado Professional Development Information System (PDIS).
+In addition, Results Matter has contributed to the Introduction to Child Assessment and How to Use Child Assessment Data to Achieve Positive Outcomes courses available in the Colorado Professional Development Information System (PDIS).

 Technology, when used appropriately, can be a powerful tool in early childhood education.
 What’s particularly beneficial for educators and families in the Results Matter program is that they have access to online systems that provide real-time reporting and digital portfolios.